 The Greenway is excited to offer an innovative space for free, unstructured learning experiences, connecting kids, families and adults with the playful elements of our urban park space.
 Come play on The Greenway!
 Take a look at our 2018 Summer in Review!

-The Greenway is proud to bring play to the parks.
-We host sessions on Thursday nights in Chin Park and in the Wharf District throughout the summer months, with special appearances on select dates from the Yasso Game On!
-Foundation, providing free samples of Yasso Frozen Greek Yogurt and brand new play equipment for all to enjoy..
+The Conservancy is proud to bring play to The Greenway.
+We host sessions on Thursday nights in Chin Park, with special appearances on select dates from the Yasso Game On!
+Foundation, providing free samples of Yasso Frozen Greek Yogurt and brand new play equipment for all to enjoy.
 You might see us pop up with our unique play equipment during other, playful, events.
 Keep an eye on our calendar for Play programming this season.

 SaturPLAY is a series of youth-led interventions activating Mary Soo Hoo Park to make Chinatown a better place to live, work, and PLAY!
 Teenagers from the Asian Community Development Corporation's Asian Voices of Organized Youth for Community Empowerment (A-VOYCE) program envisioned, planned and implement these activities.

 Building off the success of past programming, we have been working with the Boys and Girls Clubs of Boston and other community groups to bring youth from around the area to experience play on The Greenway!
 Youth Adventure Days include lunch from our food trucks, treats from Yasso Frozen Greek Yogurt, exploring art and play throughout the parks, riding the Greenway Carousel at The Tiffany & Co.
 Foundation Grove, and playing in our Rings Fountain.

 In 2016, the Conservancy partnered with Design Museum Boston and Playworld to bring an exciting new play structure to Chinatown Park.
 A part of Design Museum Foundation's temporary Extraordinary Playscapes exhibition, the PlayCubes are iconic cuboctahedrons designed by Richard Dattner, leave the play experience up to the child's creativity and imagination.